LaiJunBin/lai-cmd/README.md

 Source           | Description  |
 --------------|-----|
 js    | Init eslint and prettier and vscode jsconfig file. |
-react-tailwindcss    | install and config tailwind for react project. |
+react-tailwindcss    | Install and config tailwind for react project. |
+react    | Execute init js and react-tailwindcss and set @babel/preset-react. |